brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 ---

 I've got some use-cases already in mind for attributes, what about you?
-If you've got some thoughts to share about this awesome new feature in PHP 8, you can reach me on [Twitter](*https://twitter.com/brendt_gd) or via [e-mail](mailto:brendt@stitcher.io).
+If you've got some thoughts to share about this awesome new feature in PHP 8, you can reach me on [Twitter](*https://twitter.com/brendt_gd) or via [e-mail](mailto:brendt@stitcher.io), or we can discuss it over on [Reddit](*https://www.reddit.com/r/PHP/comments/gixnf3/attributes_in_php_8/).